Rishi Sunak promises ‘integrity and professionalism’ as he enters Tory race

 He told BBC One’s Sunday With Laura Kuenssberg programme: “In a matter of days, not weeks, he’s going to see televised witness testimony, including his own, which is going to take him right back into that spiral.”

-But Mr Johnson won the support of Nadhim Zahawi, the Chancellor of the Duchy of Lancaster, who said the ex-Prime Minister “got the big calls right” and argued “Britain needs him back”.
+But Mr Johnson on Sunday gained the backing of Foreign Secretary James Cleverly and Nadhim Zahawi, the Chancellor of the Duchy of Lancaster.

+Mr Zahawi said the ex-Prime Minister “got the big calls right” and argued “Britain needs him back”.

 He tweeted: “When I was Chancellor, I saw a preview of what Boris 2.0 would look like.
 He was contrite and honest about his mistakes.
 He’d learned from those mistakes how he could run No 10 and the country better.”